-- 4. Set the following additional environment variables needed internally by the services. - 5.
-Copy the Oracle jar file in the Tomcat location - 6.
-Configure Tomcat. - 7.
-Check the existence of the Oracle JDBC drivers. - 8.
-Install the security utils. - 9.
-Create the user/group accounts and set the right permissions. - 10.
+- 9. Create the user/group accounts and set the right permissions. - 10.
 Copy the host certificates to the user account. - 11.
 Configure the File Transfer Service instances - a.
 Checking environment variables (CATALINA_HOME) - b.
-Creates the contex xml file - c.
-Checks if the schemas already exist - d.
-Uploads the Oracle Data Base Schemas (the common transfer schema and the transfer-agents schema)
+Creates the context.xml file - c.
+Checks if the VETO mapfile exists, if not it creates the VETO mapfile indicated in the variable file-transfer.VETO_MAPFILE - d.
+Checks if the schemas already exist - e.
+Uploads the Data Base Schema if it does not exist

-17.3.4.
-Publishing FILE TRANSFER Services to R-GMA
+16.3.4 Publishing FILE TRANSFER Services to R-GMA